Rice Hall (Ithaca, New York)

 Rice Hall is a building on the Cornell University campus that was listed on the National Register of Historic Places in 1984.

 It is a three-story rectangular building.
 Its first floor is built with rusticated brick imitating clapboards, and has coursed brickwork above.
 It has a slate roof.

+Its basement provides storage to the Cornell Computer Reuse Association (CCRA), a registered Cornell student organization whose mission is to donate computers and other computer-related technology to humanitarian organizations in the developing world, the local Ithaca community, and elsewhere.

 Its eligibility for LEED certification is under review.